bbrownekianda/docs/getting-started/create_process.md

 2. Design - this involves construction of a draft of your product.
 Previewing the draft is included in this phase and there may be several rounds of revisions.
 3. Launch - this phase includes piloting the product with a number of users, monitoring results, getting feedback and then releasing the product including all related documentation.

-Mapping these phases to Kianda process creation, results in 3 main steps: **Plan > Design > Publish**.
+Mapping these phases to process creation in Kianda, results in 3 main steps: **Plan > Design > Publish**.
 Each step contains 3 substeps as outlined below.